damonallison/react-test/README.md

 	* classes / modules
     * Improvements to functions (default param values)
 	* Arrow functions
+    * `this` is not changed when an arrow function is invoked.
 	* Classes (relationship to prototypes)
 	* `let`,  `const` - block level variables.
 Use instead of `var`.